ubcemergingmedialab/InteractiveOrchestra/README.md

     * User can let go of the grip button after baton has been selected.
 5. Press & hold trigger to activate the trail system.
 The trail system indicates that your gestures are being tracked.
     * Move baton tip along prep beat guide to an approximate speed of 80 beats per minute.
 This will activate the 4:4 legato guide for the user to follow.
     * Motion baton tip along 4:4 legato static guide in a smooth motion.
+The audio playback will change based on your
+    * conducting speed.

 ## Team